palawatsupharerk/palawatsupharerk.github.io/README.md

 1. Formulate the problem
 2. Clean your data
-3. Identify features or `feature engineering`
+3. Identify features or `Feature Engineering`
 4. Select algorithm
 5. Create and validate your model
 6. Generate insights and data visualization